Combinatorics of Hurwitz degenerations and tropical realizability: Genus two results

-The domain parameterizes exactly those curves that admit a map to $\mathbb P^1$ with ramification orders given by $A$ at its marked points -- note that such a map on a pointed curve is unique up to scalar if it exists.
-The image of the map above is exactly the locus of tropical curves that admit a balanced function with slope $a_i$ along the $i^{\rm th}$ ray -- again note that such maps are unique up to translation if the exist.
-It is therefore exactly the realizable locus we are interested in.
+we obtain a map whose domain parameterizes exactly those curves that admit a map to $\mathbb P^1$ with ramification orders prescribed by $A$ at the marked points.
+Such a map, when it exists, is unique up to scalar.

+The image of this map is precisely the locus of tropical curves that admit a balanced function with slope $a_i$ along the $i^{\rm th}$ ray.
+Again, such tropical maps are unique up to translation when they exist.
+Thus, this image is exactly the realizable locus of interest.

-As we can do this for any non-archimedean valued field, we choose $K$ such that its valuation is surjective onto the real numbers.
-The image of ${\sf D}_g(A)$ in that case is called its tropicalization.
+Since this construction works for any non-archimedean valued field, we choose $K$ whose valuation is surjective onto $\mathbb R$.
+The image of ${\sf D}_g(A)$ under $\mathsf{trop}$ is then called its tropicalization.
 The structure theory of tropicalizations implies the following~\cite{ACP,U15}.

 \begin{proposition} The tropicalization of ${\sf D}_g(A)$ is the support of a cone complex in $\mathcal M_{g,n}^{\trop}$. \end{proposition}

 \begin{proof} Formal from~\cite{U15}. \end{proof}

 Denote the tropicalization by ${\sf D}_g^{\sf trop}(A)$ and choose any cone complex structure on it.
 By toroidal geometry, this subcomplex of $\mathcal M_{g,n}^{\sf trop}$ determines an open subset of a toroidal modification of of the moduli space of curves $\Mbar_{g,A}$.
 By the basic theorems of tropical compactifications~\cite{Tev07,U15}, we have the following.